Roll your eyes, then drink some water!

 So, How Much Water Do You Really Need Each Day?

-We’ve all heard the advice: “Drink eight glasses of water a day.”
-But hydration needs are actually more personalized—and usually a bit higher—than that old rule of thumb.
-Two trusted health institutions, Mayo Clinic and Harvard Health, provide clear guidance on how much healthy fluid your body really requires.
+We've all heard the advice: "Drink eight glasses of water a day."
+But hydration needs are actually more personalized — and usually a bit higher than that now-outdated rule of thumb.
+Two trusted institutions, Mayo Clinic and Harvard Health, base their recommendations on the National Academies of Sciences, Engineering, and Medicine (NASEM) guidelines, developed by a committee of MDs, PhDs, and health experts.
+We think they are strong enough sources to share them here.

 Water From Food: The Hidden Source